-Applicants who possess a high school diploma or equivalent take the PAR Aptitude Test published by the Irwin Corporation.
-The PAR test passing score is 24.
+All applicants must have a high school diploma or equivalent.
+Applicants who possess a high school diploma or equivalent must take the SRA Test published by NCS and achieve a minimum score of 69.

-Applicants who do not possess a high school diploma or equivalent and are at least 18 years of age may be able to enroll by demonstrating the "Ability to Benefit" from the training.
-The Ability to Benefit will be determined by passing the admission examination and by a personal interview with the school administrator.
-The number of students enrolled under the Ability to Benefit Provision is limited.
+Applicants who are at least 18 years of age and do not have a high school diploma, official transcript or GED certificate may also apply under the Ability to Benefit provision.
+However, the number of students enrolled under the Ability to Benefit Provision is limited.
 The school reserves the right to reject applicants based on test scores and ability to benefit limitations, or as necessary to comply with any applicable local, state or federal laws, statutes or regulations.